Helen O'Leary: Constructed paintings

 In the installations The Shape of Disappointment (2007), Outawack (2009–12) and Shelf life of facts (2016), she reconfigured frames into excessive, prosthesis-like supports that conveyed uncertainty, shifting perspectives, and a sense of controlled violence in their making.
-The wall-mounted "Armour" series (2013–4) featured small, façades of abutted bits of panel that obscure, but also reveal (through peephole-like fissures), views of cobbled, sometimes thwarted armatures.Zinn, Tamar.
-"Helen O'Leary: Between moments of certainty," October 9, 2015.
-Retrieved March 25, 2019.
+The wall-mounted "Armour" series (2013–4) featured small, façades of abutted bits of panel that obscure, but also reveal (through peephole-like fissures), views of cobbled, sometimes thwarted armatures.
 Reviewers described them as delicate, tentative pieces reflecting mystery, assured resourcefulness, meticulousness and quiet strength, austerely painted in grey, purple brown, olive and white egg tempera.
 The Huffington Post deemed the larger, busier works in her "The Geometry of Dirt" show (2014) as "harrowingly emotional" and "at once ragged, solid and radiant," their processes of destruction and construction suggesting the piecing together of an incomplete self, with holes and punctures reading like wounds; the work's minimalist sensibility privileged the experiential and earth-bound over that movement's intellectual, de-materialized and transcendent tendencies.

 Robin Hill described O'Leary's "Safe House" (2014–8) and "Home is a Foreign Country" (2018) series as "formally rigorous yet refreshingly eccentric" works that conjured precarious balance and collapse, upended jigsaw puzzles, the backs of billboards, and drive-in movie screens.
 Identifying the work's foregrounding of structure, she situated it in a liminal space between becoming and unbecoming, assemblage and dis-assemblage.
 Others describe the work in familial terms, noting its "life-lived authenticity, hands-on craftsmanship," and ongoing dialogue with each new piece and its predecessors.